 Standing is a natural human posture and by itself poses no particular health hazard.
 However, working in a standing position on a regular basis can cause sore feet, swelling of the legs, varicose veins, general muscular fatigue, low back pain, stiffness in the neck and shoulders, and other health problems.
-These are common complaints among sales people, machine operators, assembly-line workers and others whose jobs require prolonged standing.
+These are common complaints among sales people, retail workers, machine operators, assembly-line workers and others whose jobs require prolonged standing.

 These conditions commonly occur where the job is designed without considering the characteristics of the human body.
-When job design ignores the basic needs of the human body (and individual workers), work can cause discomfort in the short term and can eventually lead to severe and chronic health problems.

 Working tables and benches should be adjustable.
 Being able to adjust the working height is particularly important to match the workstation to the worker's individual body size and to the worker's particular task.
 Adjustability ensures that the worker has an opportunity to carry out work in well-balanced body positions.
 If the workstation cannot be adjusted, platforms to raise the shorter worker or pedestals on top of workstations for the tall worker should be considered.

 Organization of the work space is another important aspect.
 There should be enough room to move around and to change body position.
 Providing built-in foot rails or portable footrests allows the worker to shift body weight from one leg to the other.
 Elbow supports for precision work help reduce tension in the upper arms and neck.
 Controls and tools should be positioned so the worker can reach them easily and without twisting or bending.

 Where it is possible, a seat should be provided so that the worker can do the job either sitting or standing.
 The seat must place the worker at a height that suits the type of work being done.
 For work that requires standing only, a seat should be provided in any case to allow the worker to sit occasionally.
 Seats at the workplace expand the variety of possible body positions and give the worker more flexibility.